zphelps/TicTacToe-WorkSample/README.md

 # TicTacToe-WorkSample
-Simple TicTacToe project from APCS A course taken during the 2019-2020 school year.
+Simple TicTacToe project from APCS A course.